Z-Nightmare/smart-community/README.md

 ### Digital Home Service Provider

 Entities or organizations that provide products, platforms, or services related to digital homes.

-### Smart Panel

-A control panel with communication capabilities.
-The controlled devices may include lighting, air conditioning, or other devices or appliances.

 ### Room